 And to know more too about their celebrated cats, Basho and Po Chu.

-Cece is the feature cover writer for several prestigious publications and is an informed, connected and enthusiastic book blogger at cecescott.com.
+Cece is the feature cover writer for several prestigious publications both in print and online, and an informed, connected and enthusiastic book blogger at cecescott.com.
 Her first book, The Love Story, was published in 2019.
-Her second book will be coming out in the spring of 2021.
+Her books, “Nunzio Tumino: A Pocketful of Dreams: An Immigrant’s Journey,” and “Helping People One Hand At A Time” are both available on amazon.ca.

 Not a subscriber?
-Sign up now to get access to Cece’s interviews with popular, adventurous, intriguing, fun, famous, authors…not to mention great book-themed gift ideas.
+Sign up now to get access to Cece’s interviews with popular, adventurous, intriguing, fun, famous, authors, as well as the opportunity to meet and interact with authors at Creative Aging Books & Ideas monthly virtual events.

 How wonderful.
 I must try to get myself a copy of Through The Garden and will most definitely seek out more of Lorna’s and Patricks’s works.
 Hope to tune in to the Zoom meeting with Lorna on Thursday.
 Thank you